codercatclub/codercat/README.md

 Fist add your project to `server.js`
-If you want it to show up on the main page also edit `projects` in `constants/index.js` You will need to prepare 600x600 pixel project thumbnail and place it under `public/img`
+If you want it to show up on the main page also edit `projects` in `constants/index.js` You will need to prepare project thumbnail and place it under `public/img`

+Thumbnail requirements:

+- Image size 600x600 pixel
+- JPEG format
+- JPEG quality is 0.8 or 80%

 ```
 # Create new submodule